ivv78/3xui-automatic-deploy/README.md

 # Automated deployment of 3x-UI VPN server with Prometheus and Grafana monitoring.

 Run ansible playbook on new, empty server.
-If you have running docker containers, prometheus, grafana monitoring, save them before running this repository.
+If you have active docker containers, prometheus, grafana monitoring, save them before running this repository.

 # Quick Start